Top China cotton producer resists reforms in restive Xinjiang

 China’s National Development and Reform Commission (NDRC), which is leading agriculture reform, reiterated in January it would stick to plans to end stockpiling and let the market dictate demand.

 Beijing previously acquired almost all of China’s cotton at high prices and then auctioned it off to textile firms.
-But it incurred huge costs and left masses of fibre unsold in reserves.
+But it incurred huge costs and left masses of fiber unsold in reserves.

 Its new policy has already caused prices to plunge and some experts say that a subsidy - a replacement for stockpiling - will not be enough to encourage farmers to keep growing.